glo-fi/updatedFlowtbag/README.md

 in the capture.
 The features output are given, in order, in section 4.1.
 The second output channel is stderr.
 This is where reports, as well as any debugging information is displayed.
 This allows the user to redirect output to a text file, and still receive updates as the program runs.
-The setup for output is likely to change in future versions of Flowtbag when a better system is designed.
+Output should probably sent to a specified file in the future.

-### Features
+### Statistics

-    srcip STRING
+    srcip STRINGq
     srcport NUMERIC
     dstip STRING
     dstport NUMERIC